Jamesits/go-bytebuilder/README.md

 This is not a proper serialization protocol implementation, and has never intended to be one.
 Any data acquired with this method is usually only meaningful under the same CPU architecture, the same OS, AND the same compiler.

+Cases when you should NOT use this library:
+- If you want to dump structs to a persistent storage only to restore them later in the same program, use [encoding/gob](https://pkg.go.dev/encoding/gob).
+- To encode/decode between basic types and a binary buffer, use [encoding/binary](https://pkg.go.dev/encoding/binary).
+- For reading/writing machine-readable config files, use [mapstructure](https://pkg.go.dev/github.com/mitchellh/mapstructure), [encoding/json](https://pkg.go.dev/encoding/json), or [encoding/xml](https://pkg.go.dev/encoding/xml).
+- For exchanging data between network services, use [Protocol Buffers](https://pkg.go.dev/google.golang.org/protobuf) or [Cap'n Proto](https://github.com/capnproto/go-capnp).

 ## Usage

 ### `bytebuilder.WriteObject`

+Takes a `io.Writer` and a pointer to an object.
+Writes the object into the Writer.

 `bytebuilder.WriteObject` is well-defined (relies only on public methods) although unsafe (bypasses type safety).
 Generics support is required, so this function is only available on Golang 1.18+.